contact-rich/contact-rich.github.io/_schedule/talk_03.md

 speaker: Kris Hauser

 # Title of the event
-title: New models for bridging contact-rich planning and perception
+title: New Models for Bridging Contact-rich Planning and Perception

 # Time of the event
 time: 14:40-15:10